 12. Stone veneer retaining wall

-Stone veneer, commonly known as faux stone, is a man-made substance that resembles genuine stone in appearance.
+This is commonly known as faux stone, is a man-made substance that resembles genuine stone in appearance.
 Stone veneer has a genuine appearance with a variety of textures, patterns, and colors to pick from.

 While some people prefer actual stone for its authenticity, stone veneer can still be an attractive retaining wall material.